purpose of student financial aid is to provide resources to students

 financial aid award letter will be provided upon receipt of a Student

-Aid Report.
+Aid Report which is generated from submitting a FAFSA.
 Any changes made to original FAFSA answers may result in a

 change in financial aid award amounts.
 If your financial aid record is